 Turnover can be voluntary or involuntary, and it can be desirable or undesirable.
 These possibilities can be combined with one another in either direction.
 For example, voluntary employee turnover can be undesirable (when a high performer leaves) or desirable (when a low performer leaves).

-How to calculate your average turnover rate
+Calculate your employee turnover rate

+There is a turnover rate formula.
 Simply divide the total number of leavers in a period by your average number of employees in that period.
 Then, multiply the total by 100.
 The number is your employee turnover for that period as a percentage.

 Here’s an example of the calculation in practice: